JancoNel/TTM-chat/README.md

 ## About

 Welcome to TTM Chatroom, an open-source, secure chat application with a sleek twilight-themed GUI.
-While the exact meaning of TTM has been lost to time, its functionality and features are cutting-edge, designed to provide a seamless and secure chatting experience.
+TTM stands for Tri-Tiered Messaging, its functionality and features are cutting-edge, designed to provide a seamless and secure chatting experience.

 ## Key Features